For general enquiries, please contact 0117 973 3535 | [email protected]

 No. The fee is non-refundable.

 No. Students rent through private landlords/letting agents in the Clifton/Redland area of Bristol, close to the School.
-Our Accommodation Officer is available to assist students find accommodation prior to the start of their course and throughout their time at the School and we can supply her mobile number upon request.
+Our Accommodation Officer is available to assist students find accommodation prior to the start of their course and throughout their time at the School.
+Please contact admissions for further information.

 Due to changes in government funding to UK Higher Education institutions, graduates can apply for our undergraduate BA Hons courses, however please remember that applicants will not be eligible for student funding and will have to fund the course themselves.
-Graduates are also able to apply for our two year FdA Production Arts (Stage) course.
-The cost of this course will be at the standard undergraduate tuition fee cost, as advertised by the Conservatoire for Dance and Drama (currently £9250 per year).
+If you require any further information, please contact Admissions.

 There is very little room for part time work in the first year.
 A Saturday or Sunday job with a flexible employer may be possible in the second year, if you can manage your workload efficiently, although there will be times when you will have to work on school productions over weekends.
 Be prepared to work unsociable hours and be aware that work experience is often fitted into school holidays.